My Son Knew What His Mommy Needed

 Sometimes I forget how pertinent it is to my children’s childhood that I diligently work on my marriage.

-If I raise them in a perfectly organized house that’s immaculate and with all the Pinterest-must-have decor and have a horrible marriage, I am giving them very little to hold on to.
+If I raise them in a perfectly organized house that’s immaculate and with all the “must-have” decor and have a horrible marriage, I am giving my children very little to hold on to.

-If I raise them having all the material possessions they could possibly want — and more — but scream and argue with their father, I am giving them very little.
+If I give them all the material possessions they could possibly want — and more — but scream and argue with their father, I am giving them very little.

 I hope my kids continue to see that mommy can find comfort and happiness in the arms of daddy.